rabbicse/problem-solving/src/leetcode/solutions/20. Valid Parentheses/README.md

 # 20. Valid Parentheses
 ## Problem
-Click [here](https://leetcode.com/problems/valid-parentheses/description/) to check original problem description.
+Click [here](https://leetcode.com/problems/valid-parentheses/description/) for more details.

+## Description
 Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

 An input string is valid if: